grischdian/postgresql-cluster/README.md

 DONE

+You will find pgpool at the end of this file

 ### This covers a postgres-cluster with multiple Server and pgpool-II seperated from them.
 ### **ONLY for RHEL 7**
 You have to modify on `pg*` Path and Content